samirsaliba/price-sentinel/README.md

 ## DATABASE:
-It also requires a mysql database running somewhere for storing the products.
-I'm currently running a local mysql database instance of mysql
-(see how to do that [here](https://hevodata.com/learn/docker-mysql/)).
+The application requires a mysql database running somewhere for storing the products.
+I'm currently running a local mysql instance (see how to do that [here](https://hevodata.com/learn/docker-mysql/)).
+It also expects the database to be already created (not the table, it will create it).

 ## SETUP:
-The application expects the following environmental variables to work (between quotes are examples of values):
+The application expects the following environment variables to work (between quotes are examples of values):
 - RESOURCES_DIR="/home/user/price-sentinel/resources/"
 - HOST="127.0.0.1"
 - PORT="3306"